NeveenBeiram/reading-notes/README.md

+# Reading Notes
 # About
 I am Neveen Beiram , I studied software engineering at Hashemite university , I applied in the scholarship to improve my skills and knowledge.

 ## Table of Contents :

-# Code 102 Reading Notes
+## Code 102 Intro to Software Development

 * [Lab: 02b - Revisions and the Cloud (we are in it)](README.md)